cwimpy/academic-kickstart/content/syllabus/_index.md

 This textbook is required.
 You can search for it online, in the bookstore, and view the publishers website via this ISBN: [978-0262232586](https://mitpress.mit.edu/books/econometric-analysis-cross-section-and-panel-data-second-edition).
 You may consider an earlier edition, but do not expect me to translate any differences between the versions.

+- Wooldridge, Jeffrey W. (2010).
+Econometric Analysis of Cross Section and Panel Data.
+Cambridge, MA: MIT Press.

+This textbook on regression models in Stata is also required.
+You can search for it online, in the bookstore, and view the publishers website via this ISBN: 978-1597181075.
+You may consider an earlier edition, but do not expect me to translate any differences between the versions.

+- Mitchell, Michael N. (2012).
+Interpreting and Visualizing Regression Models Using Stata.
+College Station, TX: Stata Press.

+This textbook is recommended.
+You can search for it online, in the bookstore, and view the publish- ers website via this ISBN: 978-1316642672.
+You may consider an earlier edition, but do not expect me to translate any differences between the versions.

+- Kellstedt, Paul M. and Guy D. Whitten (2018).
+The Fundamentals of Political Science Research.
+New York: Cambridge University Press.

+This companion book on using Stata is also recommended.
+You can search for it online, in the bookstore, and view the publishers website via this ISBN: 978-1108683791.
+- Kellstedt, Paul M. and Guy D. Whitten (2020).
+A Stata Companion for the Third Edition of The Fundamentals of Political Science Research.
+New York: Cambridge University Press.

 ### Software

 This course require the use of the [`Stata`](https://www.stata.com).
 You can purchase the software if you wish or use the pre-installed versions in the computer labs.
 In either case, you must have access to a computer that can run `Stata`.
 You can get started learning in `Stata` [here](https://www.stata.com/links/video-tutorials/), [here](https://data.princeton.edu/stata/), and [here](https://stats.idre.ucla.edu/stata/modules/).
 You can also likely use your search engine of choice to find even more, and perhaps better, materials for learning `Stata`.
 Although I will be teaching you all a lot about `Stata`, I find that students who do additional training often do much better in courses like this.
 This is in part because people have different learning styles, and there are many ways to go about doing work in `Stata`.
 This just means that my way may not always be the best way for you.
 Please keep this in mind as you explore the additional resources.